pediapress/Collection/README.txt

   *$wgCollectionMWServeCert (string)*
    Filename of a SSL certificate in PEM format for the mw-serve render server.
-   This needs to be used for self-signed certificates, otherwise CURL will throw an error.
+   This needs to be used for self-signed certificates, otherwise cURL will throw an error.
 The default is null, i.e. no certificate.

   *$wgCollectionMWServeCredentials (string)*